igorkulman/iOSLocalizationEditor/README.md

 ## Contributing

-All contributions are welcomed.
+All contributions are welcomed, including bug reports and pull requests with new features.
 Please read [CONTRIBUTING](CONTRIBUTING.md) for more details.

+### Localizing the app

+The app is currently localized into English and Chinese.
+If you want to add localization for your language, just translate the [Localizable.strings](https://github.com/igorkulman/iOSLocalizationEditor/blob/master/sources/LocalizationEditor/Resources/en.lproj/Localizable.strings) files.
+You can use this app do do it!

 ## Author